mateimicu/mateimicu/content/install-openstack-rdo.md

 ```
 For a better understanding I'll explain the required changes:

-`BOOTPROTO=static` this was changed from DHCP, it means we want to setup a static IP not to
+`BOOTPROTO=static` this was changed from DHCP, it means we want to set up a static IP not to
 ask a DHCP service for one;

 `ONBOOT=yes` this device will be activated at boot time;